Public Beta

 Deployment instructions

-Please make sure that you did the following before starting the deployment:
+⚙️ Please make sure that you did the following steps before starting the deployment:

 • Registered yourself on the swiyu Trust Infrastructure portal

-• Generated the signing keys file with the didtoolbox.jar
+• Generated signing keys e.g. using the didtoolbox.jar

 • Generated a DID which is registered on the identifier registry

-The required steps are explained in the Base- and Trust Registry Cookbook
+The required steps are explained more thoroughly in the Base- and Trust Registry Cookbook

 Set the environment variables